33j33/10-Layouts-in-10-CSS-Lines/README.md

 ## 2. Stacked Elements

-Using flex and its `justify-content: center` property the following elements can be stacked and made responsive.
+Using flex and its `justify-content: center` property the child elements can be stacked and made responsive without additional css.

 <img src="./Stacked-Elements/screenshot1.PNG">
 <img src="./Stacked-Elements/screenshot2.PNG" width="40%">